Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 TRANSPORTATION: Hovedbanegården, Tivoli (Bernstorffsgade) → Refshaleøen via 2A bus toward København H (13 min, 10 stops, free w/ Copenhagen Discover Card or DKK 24)

-If you didn’t need a nap before you surely will now, so take a breather before getting dolled up to see the Royal Danish Opera.
-Founded in 1748, the Royal Danish Opera has been a significant player in the development of opera as an art form in Scandinavia and has a tradition of performing both classical operas by composers like Mozart and Verdi and contemporary works.
-The newly re-designed building situated on the waterfront is an iconic part of Copenhagen's skyline with a largely glass exterior.
-Upon entering the foyer of the opera house, you’ll notice a few different bar areas where you can purchase from a selection of food and beverages.
-If you happen to order a drink like Coca-Cola and are handed a glass bottle, you’ll also be handed a plastic cup because —as I was quickly informed by a lady sitting next to me —you’re not supposed to take glass into the auditorium.
+Take a breather before getting dolled up to see the Royal Danish Opera.
+Founded in 1748, they’ve been a significant player in the development of opera as an art form in Scandinavia and perform both classical works by composers like Mozart and Verdi and contemporary creations.
+The newly re-designed waterfront building is an iconic part of Copenhagen's skyline with a largely glass exterior.

 Pro Tip: